Family Law Glossary

 - Important decisions like those related to education, religion, and medical treatment

-- Receiving information about the child from others (including about health and education), and
+- Receiving information about the child from others (including about health and education)

 - Protecting the child’s legal and financial interests